Share the page

 Funders

-Challenges faced by refugees in Turkey
+Challenges faced by refugees in Türkiye

 At the end of 2023, Turkey hosts more than 4 million refugees, including over 3.2 million Syrians.
-Turkey is the country hosting the largest number of refugees in the world.
+Türkiye is the country hosting the largest number of refugees in the world.
 Most refugees face significant challenges in education and employment.
 Despite efforts to integrate refugee children into the Turkish education system, numerous obstacles remain, including language barriers, economic difficulties, and cultural differences.

 Additionally, youth unemployment and informal employment continue to be major issues, exacerbating economic and social vulnerabilities.
-Refugees also face barriers to entering the labor market, such as low employability due to limited education, technical skills, and language proficiency.
+Refugees also face barriers to entering the labour market, such as low employability due to limited education, technical skills, and language proficiency.

 While work permits have been available since 2016, very few refugees are formally employed.
 Many of them work informally in low-skilled and low-paying jobs, particularly in sectors like manufacturing, construction, and hospitality, often under poor working conditions.